dna-seq/just-dna-seq/docs/source/viewing-reports.rst

 Part 2: Longevity Significant Variations
 ----------------------------------------

-This report contains gene variants which have significant influence on longevity.
+This report contains gene variants that have a significant influence on longevity.
 It contains the following columns:

 **+** - clicking this green button opens detailed information on each entry (row), and the button becomes red with **-** sign.
 Clicking this **-** closed the details.
 Clicking **+** in the header opens the details for all rows and behaves in the same way (clicking **-** in the header closes all detail sections).

 **RSID** - reference sequence ID of the variant.

-**Population** - population(s) on which the research was conducted, e.g. Greek, Ashkenazi Jewish etc., or multiple (for more details, open **+**).
+**Population** - population(s) on which the research was conducted, e.g. Greek, Ashkenazi Jewish, etc., or multiple (for more details, open **+**).

 **Gene** - gene the variant belongs to.

 **Your Genotype** - which variants your genome contains.
-Note that in case of homozygosity two letters should be the same, and for heterozygosity they differ.
+Note that in the case of homozygosity two letters should be the same, and for heterozygosity, they differ.

 **Ref allele** - reference allele.